bdtinc/openvino-verify/README.txt

 - look at adding typehints to launcher.py, see if I need to clean up those nested logic loops for clarity.
 - add either extra script or a launcher.py switch to clean up the downloads
 - script to set up the virtual env?
 Maybe instructions are good enough, dunno.
+- !! add python3-dev requirement to docs !!
+- make sure setuptools and wheel pip install are in virtenv setup section